LU-Centre-for-Autonomous-Systems/ros-cozir-co2sensor/README.md

 ![COZIR CO2 sensor](MFG_COZIR-AH-1.jpg)

-This repository is a ROS1 package containing Python scripts to interface with the COZIR-A CO2 sensors using a raspberry pi board.
+This repository is a ROS1 package containing Python scripts to interface with the COZIR-AH temperature, humidity, CO2 sensors using a raspberry pi board.
 The repository contains two key files, namely `cozirCalibrate.py` and `cozirSensor.py`.
-The calibration script is designed to calibrate the sensors using fresh air while the sensor is placed in an unobstructed environment.
-The Sensor script is designed to publish a stamped concentration measurement reading of the CO2 concentration in PPM.
+The calibration script is designed to calibrate the CO2 sensor using fresh air while the sensor is placed in an unobstructed environment.
+The Sensor script is designed to publish a stamped temperature, humidity and CO2 concentration readings in degree celcius, \% and PPM, respectively.

 # Setting up the COZIR-A sensor